-- Deliveries will be scheduled through the NYPP and/or Con Edison and must be curtailable for reasons such as in-City generation requirements for the purpose of reliability. - LSEs will be required to provide to Con Edison with any necessary data needed to evaluate this program. - LSEs will be responsible for delivery to Con Edison's franchise area border. - LSEs will be responsible for delivery of sufficient energy to cover all losses in delivery to customers' premises, with such loss factors reflected in applicable tariffs. - Con Edison will verify LSEs' deliveries and will provide balancing services for LSEs at a charge to be filed with FERC.

-- LSEs serving in-City load should have no greater rights (or access) to the available transmission capacity for energy imports into NYC than their pro-rata share of such available capacity if the location based marginal cost transmission congestion contract approach proposed by NYPP is not approved by FERC in time for its implementation herein.
+- Deliveries will be scheduled through the NYPP and/or Con Edison and must be curtailable for reasons such as in-City generation requirements for the purpose of reliability.
+LSEs will be required to purchase energy from in-City sources to replace curtailed deliveries. - LSEs will be required to provide Con Edison with any necessary data needed to evaluate this program. - LSEs will be responsible for delivery to Con Edison's franchise area border. - LSEs will be responsible for delivery of sufficient energy to cover all losses in delivery to customers' premises, with such loss factors reflected in applicable tariffs. - Con Edison will verify LSEs' deliveries and will provide balancing services for LSEs at a charge to be filed with FERC. - LSEs serving in-City load should have no greater rights (or access) to the available transmission capacity for energy imports into NYC than their pro-rata share of such available capacity if the location based marginal cost transmission congestion contract approach proposed by NYPP is not approved by FERC in time for its implementation herein.

 7. Capacity: LSEs, including Con Edison's ESCO, providing service to retail access customers, will have the option of purchasing capacity from Con Edison at FERC-filed capacity tariff rates, expressed on a \$/kW-year basis.
-Such tariff rates will not, at least for RY1, exceed the PSC No. 9 generation component charge and will be established annually based on an auction to be conducted by the Company for the sale of installed capacity in excess of capacity required for its full service customers.
+Such tariff rates will not, at least for RY1, exceed the PSC No. 9 generation component charge and will be established annually based on an auction to be conducted by the Company for the sale of installed capacity in excess of capacity required for its full service customers and its in-City capacity requirements.
 LSEs will also be able to provide capacity from any other available source subject to the following:

-- LSEs will be required to contract for capacity equal to 118 percent of the coincident peak load to be supplied. - For in-City load, LSEs will be required to contract for capacity from in-City sources equal to 80 percent of the peak load to be supplied. - Capacity obtained from sources other than Con Edison will be subject to the same reliability requirements to which Con Edison's resources are subject, such as NYPP rules for capacity reliability/availability, including installed capacity criteria, and disqualification of capacity obtained from generators that have committed the same capacity to another entity.
+- LSEs will be required to contract for capacity equal to 118 percent of the coincident peak load to be supplied. - Until June 1, 1999, LSEs will be required to contract for capacity from in-City sources equal to no less than 70 percent of the in-City peak load to be supplied by such LSEs.
+During such time, to the extent that the in-City capacity obtained by LSEs is less than 80 percent of the in-City peak load to be supplied by such LSEs, Con Edison will maintain existing in-City generating capacity to cover such difference.
+Thereafter, until the ISO establishes locational generation capacity requirement rules applicable to New York City, LSEs will be required to contract for capacity from in-City sources equal to 80 percent of the in-City peak load to be supplied, unless the Commission orders otherwise.
+The Company will not be required to contract for or construct in-City generation capacity to meet LSEs' in-City capacity requirements. - Capacity obtained from sources other than Con Edison will be subject to the same reliability requirements to which Con Edison's resources are subject, such as NYPP rules for capacity reliability/availability, including installed capacity criteria, and disqualification of capacity obtained from generators that have committed the same capacity to another entity. - Con Edison will prepare and file with the Commission a proposed program to allow customer-owned emergency generation facilities to address applicable locational generation requirements.
+The program will be designed to cover not greater than 100 MW of emergency generation when initially effective inclusive of any load participation by NYPA customers.